teancom/codex/aws.md

       source ~/.profile
 ```

-In this case, please follow the `WARNING` message, otherwise you may see the following message when you run `jumpbox` command even you already installed everything when you run `jumpbox user`.
+In this case, please follow the `WARNING` message, otherwise you may see the following message when you run `jumpbox` command even if you already installed everything when you run `jumpbox user`.

 ```
 ruby not installed